-You can make contact information (Name, Phone, or Email) required questions in your screener so that respondents must answer them before advancing or submitting the page (works on intercepts and links).
+You can make contact information (Name, Phone, or Email) or any Single Line question required in your screener so that respondents must answer them before advancing or submitting the page (works on intercepts and links).
 Required questions are marked with a red asterisk (*) on both the screener and the Ethnio editing interface.

 Note that the email validation checks to make sure the email is valid, but name and phone only require characters to be present.
 You can toggle required questions on from inside the Name, Phone, or email questions types in screeners >> questions:

-Keep in mind, we do not currently allow other question types to be required.
+Keep in mind, we are working on adding more types of questions to be required.
 For scheduling, if you do not require email or name in your screener, you may get responses that cannot be scheduled—this is because we have no way to contact them.

 Custom Alert Language

 No matter which required fields you decide to use, there is a small customizable message that appears for one or more blank required fields in a screener (intercept or link).
 On the screeners >> questions page, look for the "customize alert language" button at right: